The Hunting Party (1971 film): Plot

 Calder's men become upset to discover that they have kidnapped such a powerful man's wife, placing them in danger for no good reason.
 The men revolt and Calder kills one.
-When his own best friend, Doc (Mitchell Ryan), is gravely wounded, Calder obeys a last request to put Doc out of his misery.
+When his own best friend, Doc, is gravely wounded, Calder obeys a last request to put Doc out of his misery.

 On his death bed, Hog Warren further angers Ruger by telling him Melissa is now Calder's woman.
 In yet another ambush, Ruger sees for himself that Melissa, rather than trying to escape, leaps onto Calder's horse voluntarily to ride off with him.
-Ruger's last remaining ally, Matthew (Simon Oakland), implores him to let her go, but the crazed Ruger pays no mind.
+Ruger's last remaining ally, Matthew, implores him to let her go, but the crazed Ruger pays no mind.

 The last of Calder's men are gunned down from long range at a water hole.
 Alone now, Calder and Melissa are driven out into the desert.
 Weak from heat and thirst, their horse dead, they stumble toward an inevitable fate.
 Ruger materializes on foot.
 He fatally shoots Calder with his rifle.
 As Calder is dying Ruger kills Melissa.
 Ruger then collapses beside them.
 The credits roll over what appears to be a sepia photograph of three bodies in the sand.